 There are two free car parks in the Park.

 YMCA St Albans Community Gym This car park is open 24 hours a day throughout the week.

-West Lodge This Car Park is locked at 6pm and is closed at the weekends.
+West Lodge Car Park for the Visitor Centre is locked at 6pm and is closed at the weekends.

 Travelling by road

 Visitors from outside the area are most likely to approach the Park from the M25 motorway.
 Exit via Junction 22 (London Colney exit) and follow the signs for St Albans along the A1081 to the A414 roundabout.
 Continue to follow the A1081 signs into St Albans and at the next roundabout turn right into Highfield Park Drive.
 Continue straight on at the next roundabout (note the “Welcome to Highfield Park” sign), the road then bears to the left and becomes Highfield Lane.
 The entrance to the football fields is on the right (Hill End).
-For the Office, situated in West Lodge, and Cell Barnes turn left at the next mini-roundabout into Hill End Lane.
+For the Highfield Park Visitor Centre and Cell Barnes turn left at the next mini-roundabout into Hill End Lane.
 The entrance on the left (wooden field gate and signage) opposite Frobisher Road.